 - Yellow rock sugar

-Here’s a generic process.
+Here's a generic process.
 Many recipes call for preparation using two stockpots of boiling water.
 The beef bones and chunks are parboiled in one pot in high heat for up to five minutes.
-This is to remove all the fat and impurities in the beef.
+This is to remove all the impurities on the outside of the beef.
 Andrea Nguyen recommends rinsing the bones in warm water before being transferred into the second stockpot, while Mai Pham says that it is fine to just transfer the bones and the chunks without rinsing.
+If you have room for 2 large pots, then use 2 pots; it will save you a lot of time while keeping your stock pure.
+But if you can use only one pot, then it will work too.

-In any case, the second stockpot is kept at a simmer for an hour and a half, with any scum rising to the top ladled out regularly.
+In any case, the second stockpot is kept at a simmer for an hour and a half, with any scum rising to the top skimmed out regularly.
 The spices are then added, either as they are or wrapped in cheesecloth.
 Before they are put into the broth, the onions and the ginger need to be charred in open flame.
 Mai Pham recommends toasting the star anise and the cloves lightly in a dry pan before they are put into the pot.
-Again techniques vary, but one can see the care and variations involved to make a good pho broth.
+Again techniques vary, but either roasting or charring will help release much more of spices' fragrance.

-The recipe described above is the most generally accepted way of cooking pho broth.
-But since no two bowls of pho made from two separate kitchens ever taste the same, techniques on how to make the broth vary from kitchen to kitchen.
-Some cooks, for instance, do not put fish sauce in the broth but instead leave it up to the eater to season it as he or she pleases.
-Some cooks also skip on adding beef chunks into the simmering broth and rely on the flavor of the marrow dissolving into the broth.
+The procedure described above is the most generally accepted way of cooking pho broth.
+But no two bowls of pho made from two separate kitchens ever taste the same, and techniques on how to make the broth vary from kitchen to kitchen.
+Some cooks, for instance, do not put fish sauce in the broth but instead leave it up to the guest to season it as he or she pleases.
+Some cooks also skip on adding beef chunks into the simmering broth and rely solely on the flavor of the dissolved marrow.

 Time Is Essential in Cooking Pho Broth